EricWVGG/sanity-advanced-validators/README.md

 (note: this is a WIP, I don’t know a lot about publishing NPM packages, hopefully coming soon)

-This package includes a set of validators that I’ve developed for aggressive and weird edge cases.
+This package includes a set of Sanity validators for aggressive and weird edge cases.
 Please let me know if you find these helpful!

+Note that every validator can accept an optional custom error message as its last parameter. `minDimensions` lists one example; all the others work the same way.

 ## Tools